Applying for Financial Aid

-- If you are a new or returning student (enrolled in 9 or more credits) and plan to remain on your parent(s)/guardian(s) health insurance, you may be eligible to waive the medical insurance fee by completing the online Medical Insurance Waiver for Gallagher Student Health and Special Risk by the August 31, 2017 deadline.
+- If you are a new or returning student (enrolled in 9 or more credits) and plan to remain on your parent(s)/guardian(s) health insurance, you may be eligible to waive the medical insurance fee by completing the online Health Insurance waiver for Gallagher Student Health and Special Risk by the August 31, 2017 deadline.
 After this date, students not covered by comparable coverage, and students who did not waive (or whose waiver was denied), will be responsible for the insurance charge as it appears on the bill.

 - Tuition bills are due.
 Having an approved plan in place will ensure you are eligible to begin your enrollment.